What is an AVC pension?

 |Step Two||Understand investment terms and learn all about financial risk.|

 |Step Three||Look at the different types of equities you can invest in and their average yearly returns.|

 |Step Four||Find a fund that best matches your goals and attitude to risk.|

 A defined benefit AVC scheme, also known as an added years AVC, is similar to a regular AVC scheme, apart from defined benefit pensions pay a retirement income based on your salary and the number of years you’ve worked for your employer.
 Effectively, the amount that you pay to a AVC defined benefit fund is used to buy longer ‘time’ within your defined benefit pension.

 Are additional voluntary withdrawals tax-free?

 When you decide to access your pension, any additional withdrawals from your AVC will be taxed at your marginal rate of income tax, depending on the income you receive from other taxable sources.
-You can withdraw up to 25% of your pot as a lump sum tax-free.
+You can withdraw up to 25% if your pension pot as a tax free lump sum.